 What to Do When a Relapse Happens

-- Remove yourself from the situation.
+- Remove yourself from the situation

-- Call your sponsor.
+- Call your sponsor

 - Gather your support system around you

-- Read some recovery literature.
+- Read some recovery literature

-- Resist the urge to wallow in unproductive shame or guilt.
+- Resist the urge to wallow in unproductive shame or guilt

-Suppose you have already finished a drug or alcohol rehab program and have relapsed, then talk with your sponsor and the people in your support system to see if re-enrolling in a recovery program needs to be considered.
+Suppose you have already finished a drug or alcohol rehab program and have relapsed.
+In that case, talk with your sponsor and the people in your support system to see if re-enrolling in a recovery program needs to be considered.
 If you have that need, Northpoint Recovery is here for you.
-A relapse only has to be a bump on the road to lasting sobriety, and if you need expert professional treatment to make sure of that, help is only a phone call away.
+A relapse only has to be a bump on the road to lasting sobriety, and if you need expert professional treatment to ensure that, help is only a phone call away.
 Contact Northpoint Recovery today at 208.486.0130 to learn more.